What is diarrhea?

 - Trouble digesting certain things (food intolerance)

-- Food allergy such as celiac disease or gluten allergy
+- Food allergy such as to milk

 - Parasites that enter the body through food or water